-Event Time and Date Announcement of Offer Price 1 November 2018 Prospectus published Date for the allocation of Rights (Cut-off Date) Start of Rights Trading Period and start of Rights trading on SIX Swiss Exchange (2) 7 November 2018 Start of Rights Exercise Period Rights credited to existing CDI holders CREST accounts by Euroclear (3) Anticipated deadline for CDI holders to exercise their Rights via Euroclear (3) End of Rights Trading Period End of Rights Exercise Period Announcement of number of Offered Shares for which Rights have been exercised and number of Offered Shares which have been offered in the Share Placement Creation of Offered Shares and registration of capital increase regarding the Offered Shares with the Commercial Register Listing and First Day of Trading of the Offered Shares on SIX Swiss Exchange and the Irish Stock Exchange Payment of Offer Price against delivery of Offered Shares
+Time and Date

+A manual of Office Drive 1 Menumber 2019 Announcement of Offer Price 1 November 2018 Prospectus published Date for the allocation of Rights (Cut-off Date) Start of Rights Trading Period and start of Rights trading on SIX Swiss Exchange (2) Start of Rights Exercise Period 7 November 2018 Rights credited to existing CDI holders CREST accounts by Euroclear (3) 7 November 2018 Anticipated deadline for CDI holders to exercise their Rights via Euroclear (3) End of Rights Trading Period End of Rights Exercise Period Noon CET 15 November 2018 Announcement of number of Offered Shares for which Rights have been exercised and number of Offered Shares which have been offered in the Share Placement Creation of Offered Shares and registration of capital increase regarding the Offered Shares with the Commercial Register Listing and First Day of Trading of the Offered Shares on SIX Swiss Exchange and the Irish Stock Exchange Payment of Offer Price against delivery of Offered Shares

 Each of the times and dates in the above timetable is subject to change without further notice.
-Under certain circumstances, the date of the capital increase to create the Offered Shares and the settlement of the Offering could be postponed to obtain an exemption from the obligation to make a public takeover offer; see " $Part\ 15$ Details of the Offer - 15.13 Underwriting".
+Under certain circumstances, the date of the capital increase to create the Offered Shares and the settlement of the Offering could be postponed to obtain an exemption from the obligation to make a public takeover offer; see "Part 15 Details of the Offer - 15.13 Underwriting".